Total Variation Distance Meets Probabilistic Inference: Preliminaries

 For a directed acyclic graph (DAG) $G$ and a node $v$ in $G$, let $\Pi(v)$ denote the set of parents of $v$.

 \begin{definition}[Bayes nets] A \emph{Bayes net} is specified by a directed acyclic graph (DAG) over a vertex set $[n]$ and a collection of probability distributions over symbols in $\sqbra{\ell}$, as follows.
 Each vertex $i$ is associated with a random variable $X_i$ whose range is $[\ell]$.
-Let $\Pi(X_i)$ denote the set of random variables associated with $\Pi(i)$ (by overloading the notation $\Pi$).
-Each node $i$ of $G$ has a CPT (Conditional Probability Table) that describes the following: For every $x \in [\ell]$ and every $y \in [\ell]^k$, where $k$ is the size of $\Pi(i)$, the CPT has the value of $\Pr[X_i =x|\Pi(X_i) = y]$ stored.
-Given such a Bayes net, its associated probability distribution $P$ is given by the following: For all $x\in [\ell]^n$,
+Each node $i$ of $G$ has a Conditional Probability Table (CPT) that describes the following: For every $x \in [\ell]$ and every $y \in [\ell]^k$, where $k$ is the size of $\Pi(i)$, the CPT has the value of $\Prob[X_i =x|X_{\Pi\prn{i}} = y]$ stored.
+Given such a Bayes net, its associated probability distribution $P$ is given by the following: For all $x\in [\ell]^n$, $P\cprn{x}$ is equal to

-Here $X$ is the joint distribution $(X_1,\ldots,X_n)$ and $x_{\Pi\prn{X_i}}$ is the projection of $x$ to the indices in $\Pi(i)$. \end{definition}
+Here $X$ is the joint distribution $(X_1,\ldots,X_n)$ and $x_{\Pi\prn{i}}$ is the projection of $x$ to the indices in $\Pi(i)$. \end{definition}